ghausmann/two_parameter_perturbation/Devereux-Sutherland model/ds model wealth 5p/readme.txt

+These codes replicate the results from Appendix A (Devereux and Sutherland model) using Levintal's toolkit.

 The 5 current codes in this folder are:

 prepare_model_ds_wealth_5p.m: script, performs the pre-processing of the DS model, using the original notation by DS.